-CAP-1002 for the treatment of DMD - We are currently conducting our HOPE-3, Phase III study for DMD and our ongoing OLE study of HOPE-2 for which we expect to spend approximately \$15.0 million to \$20.0 million in 2023.
-The expenses for our DMD program will include costs for personnel, clinical, regulatory and manufacturing-related expenses, including expenses related to the scale-up for potential commercial scale manufacturing.
+CAP-1002 for the treatment of DMD - We are currently conducting our HOPE-3, Phase 3 study for DMD and our ongoing OLE study of the HOPE-2 trial for which we expect to spend approximately \$20.0 million to \$24.0 million in 2023.
+The expenses for our DMD program will include costs for personnel, clinical, regulatory and manufacturingrelated expenses, including expenses related to the scale-up for potential commercial scale manufacturing if our CAP-1002 product is approved.

 Exosome-Based Therapeutics and Vaccines - Our exosome platform is in early-stage preclinical development.
-We expect to spend approximately \$4.0 million to \$6.0 million during 2023 on development expenses related to our exosomes program, which includes personnel, preclinical studies and manufacturing related expenses for these technologies.
+We expect to spend approximately \$2.5 million to \$3.5 million during 2023 on development expenses related to our exosomes program, which includes personnel, preclinical studies and manufacturing related expenses for these technologies.
 Our expenses for this program are primarily focused on the expansion of our engineered exosomes platform including the conduct of IND-enabling studies.